TheMP3dark/catBot-for-Instagram/readme.md

 Some features I am planning to add when I get the time.

 ## Automatically add custom #hashtags to make the post more popular
-Scrape Instagram for the popular (in this case, cats related) hashtags to give our posts more visibilty.
+Scrape Instagram for the popular (in this case, cats related) hashtags to give our posts more visibility.

 ## Record the number of likes on posts